hmoon96/meal-planner/README.md

 # PYM - Plan Your Meals
-A resource to help busy families save time and money.
+A resource to help busy people save time and money.

 ![alt text](all-devices-black.png)